Understanding Education in Houston

 In Texas, pre-kindergarten operates differently by school district as well.
 Some districts operate their own pre-K programs, while other districts contract with facilities, such as local child care centers, to provide their pre-K programs.

 In 2019, Texas passed House Bill 3 (HB3) which primarily focused on school financing, but it also sought changes to the delivery of early education.
-While this new law did not change the requirements of whether a district must offer pre-K or who is eligible for pre-K funding, it did require that all prekindergarten programs offered to eligible four-year-olds must be full-day, and that the program meet the high-quality requirements adopted by the legislature four years prior under House Bill 4.
-This change was to take place in the following school year (2019-20).
-However, given the short notice, districts were able to apply for an exemption for these requirements for up to three years and renewable one time.
+It required that all prekindergarten programs offered to eligible four-year-olds must be full-day, and program meet the high-quality requirements set by House Bill 4.

 High-quality pre-K for the full day has added benefits over a shorter-day program, particularly for low-income children.
 Students from low-income families who attended a full-day pre-K program had higher scores on readiness assessments and better attendance.8